Porchetta Sandwich Recipe with Italian Salsa Verde

 How to make porchetta for sandwiches

-We have a post about how to make the absolute best porchetta – with juicy meat and ridiculously crispy skin.
-We love making porchetta for dinner and enjoying sandwiches with the leftovers for lunch.
+I have a post about how to make the absolute best porchetta – with juicy meat and ridiculously crispy skin.
+I love making porchetta for dinner and enjoying sandwiches with the leftovers for lunch.

 Making porchetta takes a little time, but it is not overly difficult.
-You'll need to prep and season the pork belly then roll it into a tight log and tie it with butcher twine.
-After it sits in your fridge for 1-3 days so the seasoning influses the meat and the skin dries so it will crisp well, you bake it for several hours.
+You’ll need to prep and season the pork belly, then roll it into a tight log and tie it with butcher twine.
+After it sits in your fridge for 1-3 days, so the seasoning infuses the meat, and the skin dries, you bake it for several hours.

 Ingredients